Tom Myslinski

-Thomas Joseph Myslinski, Jr. (born December 7, 1968) is a professional American football strength and conditioning coach for the Jacksonville Jaguars.
+Thomas Joseph Myslinski Jr. (born December 7, 1968) is an American professional football strength and conditioning coach for the Jacksonville Jaguars.
 He was strength and conditioning coach for the Cleveland Browns until the end of the 2009 season.
-He is also a former National Football League offensive lineman.
-He was originally drafted by the Dallas Cowboys in the 1992 NFL Draft and played nine seasons in the NFL for seven different teams.
+He is also a former National Football League (NFL) offensive lineman.
+He was selected by the Dallas Cowboys in the 1992 NFL draft and played nine seasons in the NFL for seven different teams.

-Early years
+Early life

 Myslinski attended Rome Free Academy, where he played as a center.
 As a junior, he was a part of an undefeated season and a state championship.
 He received All-state honors as a senior.

 In track & field, he was a two-time state champion in the discus throw and finished second in the shot put competition.

 College career

 Myslinski accepted a football scholarship from the University of Tennessee.
 As a redshirt freshman, he was given his first start at right guard in the second game against Duke University.
 He then suffered an ankle injury which caused him to miss the next 5 games.

-He was a starter at left guard in 37 straight games, dating back to his freshman season, helping the team to a 29-6-2 record, 2 SEC championships and to set a school record for total yards each of his last three years.
+He was a starter at left guard in 37 straight games, dating back to his freshman season, helping the team to a 29–6–2 record, 2 SEC championships and to set a school record for total yards each of his last three years.

 He was a member of the 1991 NCAA Champion track & field team.
 In 1990, he finished third in the shot put in the SEC outdoor meet with a career-best 61 '2" toss.
 In 1991, he placed fifth in the hammer throw in the SEC outdoor meet.

 Professional career

 Dallas Cowboys (first stint)

-Myslinski was selected by the Dallas Cowboys in the fourth round (109th overall) of the 1992 NFL Draft.
+Myslinski was selected by the Dallas Cowboys in the fourth round (109th overall) of the 1992 NFL draft.
 He got injured on the first day of training camp, which would limit him going forward.
 He was waived on August 31 and signed to the practice squad on September 2.